How to correctly map your automated process to ensure that it will meet your defined goals

 - Are they clear as to what their role is?

 - How do you handle things if an exception occurs or there is an error?

 - Are all relevant systems connected and have they been tested in conjunction with each other?

-Change management is a critical component that can ensure a process’ success or its failure when implemented.
-Let’s dive into how to manage change effectively to ensure success.
+Process mapping and implementation are only part of the puzzle.
+When it comes to automation success, change management is a critical component that can ensure a process’ success or failure.
+Learn more about how to manage change effectively to ensure success.